MedVerse: Efficient and Reliable Medical Reasoning via DAG-Structured Parallel Execution: Experiments

 \subsection{Efficiency Analysis}

 To validate the efficiency of our system, we conducted a rigorous efficiency evaluation comparing MedVerse against standard autoregressive baselines on NVIDIA H200 GPUs.
-Our analysis focuses on two key dimensions: the latency for generating full reasoning chains and the engine's throughput under controlled output lengths.
+Our analysis focuses on three key dimensions: the latency for generating full reasoning chains, the engine's throughput under controlled output lengths, and the computational cost decomposition across pipeline stages.

 \textbf{End-to-End CoT Latency.} First, we measured the total wall-clock time required to answer medical queries across five diverse datasets (e.g., MedXpertQA, MedQA) with a batch size of 64.
 As shown in Figure \ref{fig:5}(a), MedVerse consistently outperforms the sequential AR baseline, achieving a stable speedup ranging from 1.25$\times$ to 1.33$\times$ (indicated by the orange trend line).
 Theoretically, in standard AR models, generating a comprehensive diagnosis with multiple branches requires linear time $\mathcal{O}(N)$, where $N$ is the total token count.
 In contrast, MedVerse leverages its topological structure to generate independent reasoning paths simultaneously.
 This shifts the latency complexity from total length to the \textit{topological depth} of the reasoning graph $\mathcal{O}(D)$, drastically reducing user wait time for complex, multi-step queries.